Air T (NASDAQ:AIRT) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of Air T (NASDAQ:AIRT) in a research note released on Monday.
-The firm issued a hold rating on the transportation company’s stock.
+StockNews.com assumed coverage on shares of Air T (NASDAQ:AIRT) in a note issued to investors on Tuesday.
+The brokerage set a “hold” rating on the transportation company’s stock.

-Separately, TheStreet upgraded Air T from a d rating to a c- rating in a report on Friday, November 26th.
+Separately, TheStreet downgraded Air T from a “c” rating to a “d+” rating in a research report on Wednesday, February 16th.

-In other news, CEO Nicholas John Swenson bought 875 shares of the firm’s stock in a transaction on Wednesday, February 9th.
-The stock was acquired at an average cost of $28.82 per share, with a total value of $25,217.50.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Insiders acquired 4,065 shares of company stock valued at $103,107 over the last three months.
-Company insiders own 62.95% of the company’s stock.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Morgan Stanley grew its position in shares of Air T by 1,771.0% in the second quarter.
-Morgan Stanley now owns 3,742 shares of the transportation company’s stock valued at $92,000 after purchasing an additional 3,542 shares in the last quarter.
-Millennium Management LLC purchased a new position in shares of Air T in the third quarter valued at $208,000.
-Finally, Geode Capital Management LLC grew its position in shares of Air T by 5.2% in the fourth quarter.
-Geode Capital Management LLC now owns 13,498 shares of the transportation company’s stock valued at $339,000 after purchasing an additional 663 shares in the last quarter.
-Institutional investors own 11.94% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in AIRT.
+Morgan Stanley increased its stake in shares of Air T by 433.1% in the 3rd quarter.
+Morgan Stanley now owns 19,950 shares of the transportation company’s stock valued at $572,000 after buying an additional 16,208 shares during the period.
+Millennium Management LLC acquired a new stake in shares of Air T during the third quarter worth $208,000.
+Finally, Geode Capital Management LLC grew its stake in shares of Air T by 27.0% during the third quarter.
+Geode Capital Management LLC now owns 12,835 shares of the transportation company’s stock worth $354,000 after purchasing an additional 2,729 shares during the period.
+11.94% of the stock is owned by institutional investors.

 About Air T